edalorzo/fundamental-programming/README.rst

             savings.getAccountNumber(), balance));
  }

-And we must improve our ExceptionHandlers class to deal with any deserialization problems of our DTOs:
+To deal with the possibility of a deserialization failure of our now self-defensive object we must improve our ``ExceptionHandlers`` class to deal with any validation failures we may encounter:

 .. code-block:: java